AdaCore/spark2014/docs/ug/en/source/how_to_use_gnatprove_in_a_team.rst

 constant.
 Otherwise, the address clause or aspect is an *imprecisely supported address specification*.

+For the sake of these assumptions, by *object* we denote the object and all its *reachable parts*, that is, all sub-objects reachable from the initial object through pointer dereference.

 The following assumptions need to be addressed when using SPARK on all or part of a program: